 86" | 86QNED90TUA | IPS | 86QNED90TAA.AUS |

-The LG QNED90T is a very good TV overall.
-It doesn't have any glaring issues or major cons against it, although its local dimming feature can be a bit annoying since the ideal setting is different in SDR and HDR.
-Still, it provides great picture quality overall and is loaded with modern features, so whether you're watching content or playing video games, it looks good and performs well.
-On the other hand, it doesn't really excel in any way and doesn't do anything that separates it from the crowd of Mini LEDs.
-For less money, you can get better overall Mini LED TVs like the Hisense U8/U8N and the TCL QM8/QM851G QLED.
+The LG QNED90T is a decent TV overall.
+It has pretty good picture quality, but it has poor reflection handling, and it has very blurry motion while gaming due to its incredibly slow pixel transitions.
+Outside of that, it doesn't have any glaring issues, but it doesn't really excel in any way and doesn't do anything that separates it from the crowd of Mini LEDs.
+For less money, you can get much better overall Mini LED TVs like the Hisense U8/U8N and the TCL QM8/QM851G QLED.
 For around the same cost, you can even get an LG OLED TV like the LG B4 OLED.
 For those reasons, it's a hard TV to recommend.

 For more options, check out our recommendations for the best TVs for bright rooms, the best TVs for gaming, and the best TVs.

 The LG C4 OLED is better than the LG QNED90T.
 The C4 is an OLED, so it displays deeper blacks with no blooming at all.
-The C4 follows the PQ EOTF curve closer and has better SDR pre-calibration accuracy, so it's the more accurate TV overall.
+The C4 follows the PQ EOTF curve closer and has better color accuracy, so it's the more accurate TV overall.
 The C4 also has a faster response time for less blur behind fast motion, a wider viewing angle, and better image processing.
-However, the QNED90T is the brighter TV, so it overcomes more glare in a well-lit room.

 The LG B4 OLED provides better picture quality than the LG QNED90T.
-The B4 has better pre-calibration SDR accuracy and PQ EOTF tracking, so it's the more accurate TV overall.
+The B4 has better color accuracy and PQ EOTF tracking, so it's the more accurate TV overall.
 The B4 also has a quicker response time for less blur behind fast motion and lower input lag, so it's the better TV for gaming.
 Additionally, the B4 has better contrast that provides inky blacks, and its wide viewing angle makes it more suitable for use in a group setting.
-On the other hand, the QNED90T is the brighter TV, so it fights more glare in a bright room.

 The Hisense U8/U8N is better than the LG QNED90T.
 The Hisense has better contrast, so it displays deeper blacks that are approaching what you get from an OLED.
 The Hisense is the brighter TV overall, so it displays brighter highlights in HDR and overcomes more glare in a bright room.
 When it comes to colors, the Hisense has the edge due to its wider color gamut and better color volume.
 The Hisense also has a faster response time and supports 144Hz, so it's the better option for most gamers.